firefox-devtools/debugger/CONTRIBUTING.md

 ### Writing Documentation :book:

 Documentation is as important as code and we need your help to maintain clear and usable documentation.
 If you find an error in here or other project documentation please [file an issue](https://github.com/devtools-html/debugger.html/issues/new) and tag it with the label [docs](https://github.com/devtools-html/debugger.html/labels/docs).

+### Share what you know

+Give a talk or write a blog post and help others get started.
+Very few developers know that the debugger is a web app.
+It's a lot of fun to hear the amazing tools others want to build once they learn that they can!

+We'd be happy to link to it here.
+It could go a long way towards helping a newcomer get started!

 ### Writing Code :computer: